 - A message is stored for at most a week.
 The system will garbage collect the messages that are more than a week old.

-Processing messages from a queue is a two-stage process, which involves getting the message, and then deleting the message after it has been processed.
+Processing messages from a queue is a two-stage process, which involves getting the message, and then delete the message after it has been processed.
 This pattern guarantees successful message delivery.

-While a table stores structured data, it does not provide any way to represent relationships between the data, sometimes called a NoSQL database.
+While table stores structured data, it does not provide any way to represent relationships between the data, sometimes called a NoSQL database.
 Tables in Windows Azure open up room for scalability.
 It makes sense for developers to design scalable applications.
-Just design a table and add some entities then Windows Azure take cares of the rest.
+Just design a table and add some entities then Windows Azure takes care of the rest.